Busiest international air route revealed

 Kuala Lumpur-Singapore named busiest international air route

-A flight linking Singapore and the Malaysian capital Kuala Lumpur has become the busiest international route in the world, research shows.
+The air route linking Singapore and the Malaysian capital Kuala Lumpur has become the busiest in the world, research shows.

 Planes made 30,537 trips between the two airports in the year to February 2018, OAG Aviation said.